 - 1.5Create Channels for Feedback

-- 2.Resources for Sales Reps to Get Started Using Video
+- 2.Resources for Sales Reps to Get Started with Video for Sales

 - 3.Want to Build a Video-First Sales Culture?